qztseng/taiwan-stock-analyzer/README.md

 ## 🌟 Features

 -   **Comprehensive Company Search**: Dynamically search for companies by stock code or name across TSE, TPEx, and ESB markets.
+-   **Market Capitalization Display**: Fetches and displays the latest market capitalization, total issued shares, and stock price for each queried company.
--   **Efficient Data Caching**: The backend caches previously fetched revenue data in a local SQLite database, eliminating redundant API calls and speeding up subsequent requests.
+-   **Efficient Data Caching**: The backend caches both revenue and market capitalization data in a local SQLite database, eliminating redundant API calls and speeding up subsequent requests.
 -   **Company Comparison**: Analyze one or two companies simultaneously.
--   **Multiple Visualizations**: Data is presented in various chart types (Monthly, Quarterly, Yearly) for both revenue trends and Year-over-Year (YoY) growth.
+-   **Multiple Visualizations**: Data is presented in various chart types (Monthly, Quarterly, Yearly) for both revenue trends and Year-over-Year (YoY) growth, complete with labeled axes for clarity.
 -   **Interactive Charts**: Toggle the visibility of each company on the charts for focused analysis.
 -   **Tabular Data**: View the raw monthly revenue, YoY percentage change, and Year-to-Date (YTD) revenue in a clear, sortable table.